divaprotocol/oracles/docs/Tellor.md

 1. **Pool creation:** A user creates a contingent pool on DIVA Protocol, designating the Tellor adapter contract address as the data provider.
 This represents a request to report the outcome of the underlying event/metric at the specified expiry time after expiration.
 2. **Monitoring:** Tellor reporters monitor expired pools requiring reporting by running special software, known as "DIVA Tellor clients".
 There are two available implementations, one by the [DIVA team](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) and one by the [Tellor team](https://github.com/tellor-io/telliot-feeds).
 If you're planning to build your own reporter software, please refer to the [README](https://github.com/divaprotocol/oracles/blob/main/README.md) for guidance.
 3. **Reporting to Tellor Protocol:** If a pool expires, reporters submit their values to the Tellor smart contract.
 Valid submissions must be made during the 7-day (subject to change) submission period, starting at the time of pool expiration.
 4. **Reporting to DIVA Protocol:** The first value submitted to the Tellor Protocol that remains undisputed for over 12h will be considered the final one.
 This value is submitted to DIVA Protocol by calling the [`setFinalReferenceValue`](#setfinalreferencevalue) (or a variant of it) function on the Tellor adapter contract.
 This sets the final reference value to "Confirmed" and determines the payouts for each counterparty involved in the derivative contract.
 No further submissions to DIVA Protocol are permitted thereafter.
+Disputed values will be disregarded and are handled in a separate process on the Tellor side.

 >**Note:** Submissions to Tellor Protocol made before pool expiration or for already confirmed pools will not be considered.
 To reduce gas costs, it is recommended to verify the timestamps of the Tellor submissions and the status of the final reference value before calling the [`setFinalReferenceValue`](#setfinalreferencevalue) (or a variant of it) function on the Tellor adapter contract.